,

 Purpose

-It was recommended within the Guideline review, that an Advisory Panel be convened by the Minister, Agriculture and Rural Development or his designate to provide input to the ARD Farmers’ Market Specialist with regards to approval status for new applications and for existing markets and to update Program requirements and best practices.
+It was recommended within the Guideline review that an Advisory Panel be convened by the Minister, Agriculture and Rural Development or his designate to provide input to the ARD Farmers’ Market Specialist.
+This ongoing forum for input builds a common understanding of the issues faced, allowing for more pro-active solutions, resulting in better understanding of and commitment to the Program by all stakeholders.

 Panel Composition

-Membership on the Advisory Panel consists of: ARD Farmers’ Market Specialist (chair), one representative from AHW and 2 representatives from industry - one from AFMA and 1 additional representative from industry.
+Membership on the Advisory Panel consists of: ARD Farmers’ Market Specialist (chair), one representative from AH and two representatives from industry - one from AFMA and one additional representative from industry.

 Authority and Accountability

-The Advisory Panel can recommend changes to the Program requirements.
+The Advisory Panel can recommend changes to the Program requirements and best practices.

-ARD retains final decision making authority on all market approvals and program requirements.
+ARD retains final decision making authority on all market approvals and the Program guidelines.

 Roles of Specific Stakeholders